-Learn about the processes that are keys to creating your spiritual path.
+Learn about the processes key to your journey exploring spirituality and creating your spiritual path.

 Defining the Terms

-The word journey is the act of traveling.
-It closely relates to exploring or exploration.
-This means traveling, seeking, or searching in unfamiliar areas.
-Therefore, the journey exploring spirituality is another of saying spiritual exploration.
+The word journey is the act of traveling, which relates to exploring.
+It means traveling, seeking, or searching in unfamiliar areas.
+Therefore, the term journey exploring spirituality is another of saying spiritual exploration.
+See, that was easy.

-It is only natural to be curious about our consciousness and our inner world.
-We are born to explore the unknown.
-Our curiosity prompts us to ask questions and seek answers.
-Some of the most important questions about life, lead us on the quest of discovery.
-For instance, what are we?
-Where does our consciousness come from?
-Who is the person I am talking to inside my head?
-Who or what is experiencing my dreams when I sleep?
+It is only natural to be curious about our consciousness and the inner world.
+We are born to explore the unknown, and our curiosity prompts us to ask questions and seek answers.
+Our natural curiosity leads us on a quest for inner discovery.
+You may have the same questions; who or what are we, where does our consciousness originate?
+What happens to our awareness when we die?
+Who is the person I talk to inside my head, experiencing my dreams when I sleep?

 The questions above prompt us to find answers.
-This is the inward adventure we call spiritual exploration.
-And this journey exploring spirituality is what Joseph Campbell calls the Hero’s Journey.
+It’s an inward quest we call spiritual exploration.
+And this journey exploring spirituality is what Joseph Campbell calls the Hero’s Journey (1).
 You can find this model around the world in many cultures.
-And, we use this same philosophy in our blended learning process.
+We use this same philosophy in our blended learning process.

 “The hero’s journey always begins with the call.
 One way or another, a guide must come to say, ‘Look, you’re in Sleepy Land, Wake.
 Come on a trip.
 There is a whole aspect of your consciousness, your being, that’s not been touched.
 So you’re at home here?
 Well, there’s not enough of you there.’
 And so it starts.” — Joseph Campbell

-The above quote what we use to start every new group.
-It sets the tone and mission for beginning the Hero’s Journey steps.
+The above quote is what we used to at the beginning of every group session.
+It’s an important question that sets the tone and mission for beginning the Hero’s Journey steps.
 If you hear the call, then you are not alone.
 It is the desire to seek the unknown.
 It serves as a spark for our spiritual journey.
-If you are just starting or re-dedicating your journey, link to our Facebook Page or Group.
-We also have virtual learning options that teach the basics of several mind-expanding processes.
-And, of course, our traditional face-to-face learning curriculum.

-This process is reflected in three steps are awakening, transforming, and inspiring.
-Taking these steps is a process of growth as you apply techniques to expand awareness.
-We’ve chosen the most effective techniques from around the globe for our blended learning method.
-These methods come from ancient traditions around the globe.
-We call these mind-expanding processes spiritual technologies.
-This is because they are methods or techniques that change some aspects of awareness or consciousness.
+It reflects this process in three steps, awakening, transforming, and inspiring.
+You take these steps when you apply techniques to expand awareness.
+We’ve chosen the most effective strategies from around the globe for our blended learning method.
+We call these mind-expanding processes spiritual technologies because they alter and change awareness or consciousness.

 The Enneagram of Personality